Read Our Latest Blog Post

 This holiday is based on bed and breakfast - is it expensive to eat out?

-In Stockholm you have a very large variety of restaurants available to choose from for most budgets.
+In Malmö and Stockholm you have a very large variety of restaurants available to choose from for most budgets.
 Expect to pay London prices for gourmet dining, however you also have a broad selection of more reasonably priced options.
-One of our favourites is Herman's, a wonderful and relaxed vegetarian restaurant, which serves a fabulous buffet (meat eaters won't miss it, believe us!) - and it's situated virtually next door to Fotografiska, the photography museum, so combining the two makes practical use of your time!
+One of our favourites in Stockholm is Herman's, a wonderful and relaxed vegetarian restaurant, which serves a fabulous buffet (meat eaters won't miss it, believe us!) - and it's situated virtually next door to Fotografiska, the photography museum, so combining the two makes practical use of your time!

 For those who like to mingle with the locals then we recommend you consider booking A Slice of Swedish Hospitality...see Excursions for more details.